 Many disability beneficiaries are children and teenagers — about 4.4 million, according to the Social Security Administration (SSA).
 But what happens when your disabled child reaches age 18?
 Does Supplemental Security Income go away, or continue?
 Do you need to reapply?
-Our disability lawyers explore the SSI rules and regulations that take effect when a beneficiary turns 18.
+Our Philadelphia disability benefits lawyers explore the SSI rules and regulations that take effect when a beneficiary turns 18.

 Do Disability Benefits Go Away at Age 18?

 Age 18 is a milestone in life, opening up all sorts of new responsibilities and opportunities.
 Many things change when a teenager finally turns 18, and disability benefits are no exception.

 By SSA policies, childhood benefits are meant for claimants under the age of 18 — even as young as toddlers and infants.
 In other words, when a beneficiary reaches this crucial threshold, childhood SSI comes to an end.
 If you need SSI to continue, your child will have to undergo an age-18 redetermination, unless he or she is a full-time elementary school student.

 On average, about one out of every three children receiving SSI lose their benefits when they reach the age of 18.
 When your child turns 18, the SSA turns to a different test to determine SSI benefits eligibility.
 Your child will now have to qualify for SSI as an independent adult.

 When a beneficiary is younger than 18, they are considered disabled if they have a physical or mental impairment that results in marked and severe functional limitations.
 This condition must have lasted 12 months, is expected to last more than 12 months, or the condition will likely result in the death of the child.
 Because your child is not an adult, their ability to earn an income does not factor into determining eligibility.
 However, there is still an income limitation.
 This income requirement extends to family members, meaning a child could be denied SSI because of the income of their family members.